Burundi: Flood and Landslide Preparedness to Improve Community Resilience

 Partnerships and Coordination

-Burundi Red Cross was the lead implementing agency and involved all technical teams in managing and delivering the project, including the Disaster Management-, WASH-, Health-, Humanitarian Diplomacy-, and Beneficiary Communication departments, with support from the Planning, Monitoring, Evaluation and Reporting unit.
+Burundi Red Cross is the lead project implementing agency and involves all technical teams in managing and delivering the project, including the Disaster Management-, WASH-, Health-, Humanitarian Diplomacy-, and Beneficiary Communication departments, with support from the Planning, Monitoring, Evaluation and Reporting unit.

-The work was coordinated with the German Development Agency (GIZ) supporting comparable developments in other communities and the Civil Protection General Directorate, the national authority in charge of disaster risk management.
+The work is coordinated with the German Development Agency (GIZ) supporting comparable developments in other communities and the Civil Protection General Directorate, the national authority in charge of disaster risk management.